WPPDmutual/Stock-Trading-Bot/README.md

 The pcap parser is not in its desired state, it should be said however that it is functional.
 A brief description is warranted.
 An exchange known as the [IEX Exchange](https://iextrading.com) maintains packet capture files of its servers for the past year.
 They can be found [here](https://iextrading.com/trading/market-data/#hist).
 To use the data, one must first download it, open it in an application known as [Wire Shark](https://wireshark.org).
 Save it as a .pcap file.
 Note that while the original file bears the .pcap file extension it is in fact a treacherous pcap-ng file.
 For compatibility with the parser JS module it must be a traditional pcap file.
 When Saving it as such ignore all errors thrown by wireshark, it will nevertheless create a functional packet capture file.

+Take the file path and put it here:

+``var parser = pcapp.parse('file path here');
+``
+Then just run the script and it should generate a folder with the appropriate data.